Financial markets sustain information.

 The desire for information availability and consumption spurned a whole new industry, popularly known as Equity Research.

-Well, to start with, equity research is the study of equities or stocks for the purpose of investments.
+Equity research is the study of equities or stocks for investments.
 Equity research is what an equity research analyst does.
 In simpler terms, equity research is the act of gathering information:

 (1) information that helps investors to decide where to put in their money;

 (2) information that traders require to understand whether to enter or exit a market position;

 (3) information that financiers (bankers and firms) need to evaluate companies.

 Equities or common stock comprises a big chunk in any company’s capital, and shareholders need to know whether to stay invested in the company or sell the shares and come out.
 Both the buy-side and the sell-side companies invest in maintaining an equity research division.
 This research may also include bonds and commodities.